Wall Street Next Week: Financial astrology for the successful investor & trade

 - After hard rallies or market drops, it is smart to book profits.

-Bond investors are beginning to notice inflation may be coming ahead of Godot’s arrival.
+Bond investors are now believing inflation may be coming ahead of Godot’s arrival.

-- Given market sky high valuations, we do not see sufficient FUNDEMENTALS (Fed accommodation, Vaccines & Stimulus Packages) to justify SP500 earnings.
+Given continuing market sky high valuations, we do not see sufficient FUNDEMENTALS (Fed accommodation, Vaccines & Stimulus Packages) to justify SP500 earnings.

 TSLA, BTC, VIX, GME & TNX are our five market “canaries in the coal mine”: